 Top Causes of Hair Loss or Traction Alopecia

-- Tight hairstyles day in, day out WILL cause damage to the follicle.
+- Tight hairstyles day in, and day out WILL cause damage to the follicle.

 - Single braiding the hair, particularly with long/heavy braids WILL cause damage to the follicle.